walkerrandolphsmith/yolo/README.md

 Yolo
 ==================
-Develop an Android Application that locks phone when driving.
-Parental control features to send notification and allow remote locking features.
+Android Application to prevent texting and driving by locking android devices while in motion.
+The app can optionally be set to passenger mode which will disable the locking mechanism.
+Yolo provides parental controls to allow remotely locking children's devices from their phone.

 ## Description